-Conclusions
+4. Conclusions

-This study aims to investigate the potential strengths and weaknesses of EAP coursebook employed at Pharmacy Academy of Surabaya.
-Three parameters for the coursebook evaluation were set to obtain the evaluation from teacher's perpective and a questionaire was completed by students to know their respond abot the materials offered.
-The result of data analysis revealed that so many rooms for improvement in its subjects and contents, organization, and the whole aspects concerning the students' actual needs.
-In term of subject and content, the materials are expected to be able to facilitate the students with more pharmacyrelated materials as what have been offered are considered more appropriate for general academic English class.
-Also, the number of materials should be adjusted with the lenght of class and considering some other factors that might appear in learning process.
-Secondly, in term of organization, the coursebook is considered less-defined.
-The materials are organized differently in each chapter.
-Meanwhile, it is highly expected that the coursebook could enhance students' communication skills, including speaking, writing, reading and listening.
+This study aims to investigate the potential strengths and weaknesses of EAP coursebook employed at Akademi Farmasi Surabaya.
+Three parameters for the coursebook evaluation were set to obtain the evaluation from both teachers' and students' perpectives.
+The result of data analysis revealed that so many rooms for improvement in its subjects and contents, organization, and the whole aspects in meeting the students' actual needs.
+In term of subject and content, the materials have offered considerably general academic English class rather than the specific one.
+Secondly, in term of organization, the coursebook is considered less-defined as the materials are organized differently in each chapter.
 In fact, the focus of the book is more on the grammatical aspect, especially on the English tenses.
-Also, less attention is also given to communication sub-skills, such as listening for gist, note taking skimming and scanning.
+Surprisingly, less attention is also given to communication sub-skills, such as listening for gist, note taking skimming and scanning.
 Lastly, considering the whole aspects of strength and weakness of the coursebook, it is concluded that the book hardly meet the students' need.
 Beside the imbalance portion of communication skills, there are some important aspects in learning process that are not found in the book, including number of materials and enjoyment activity.
 Also, the result of quesitionaire completed by the students shows some inconsistency regarding their satisfation about the materials offered in the book.
 Regardless to its weakness and strength, these findings have significant implications for the understanding of how EAP coursebook should be.
 Thus, further investigation concerning the students wants and needs is encouraged to build same perception about both aspects.
 Lastly, it is suggested that future researchers could dig and contribute more information and knowledge about this field.